PLANNING FOR YOUR OVERLAND TRIP

 - Stay calm at difficult borders and corrupt road blocks, allow plenty of time.
 If need be pull out the chairs and have a coffee.
 Never let them know you are in a hurry.

 - Do not listen to all those aftermarket sales people as their business relies on you buying as much equipment as possible as all make money by telling you what can go wrong and what you require.
 Trust me, most of it you will never use.
-(Unless you are the poor bastard getting stuck in Bad Kissingen (2013) during a overlander show when his 16000kg six-wheel drive sank into the soft, muddy paddock and stayed there for the rest of the show bogged to his axels) The larger (and heavier) you go, the less off-road ability.
+(Unless you are the poor bastard getting stuck in Bad Kissingen (2013) during a overlander show when his 16000kg six-wheel drive sank into the soft, muddy paddock and stayed there for the rest of the show bogged to his axels) Remember the larger (and heavier) you go, the less off-road ability.

-- In Muslim countries you will be asked for a marriage certificate when booking a hotel room, but you can be asked anywhere.
+- In some Muslim countries you will be asked for a marriage certificate when booking a hotel room, but you can be asked anywhere.
 Ensure you have a copy

 - List all important telephone numbers